MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/change-sql-server-edition.md

 - An [Azure subscription](https://azure.microsoft.com/free/).
 - A [SQL Server VM on Windows](./create-sql-vm-portal.md) registered with the [SQL IaaS Agent extension](sql-agent-extension-manually-register-single-vm.md).
 - Setup media with the **desired edition** of SQL Server.
 Customers who have [Software Assurance](https://www.microsoft.com/licensing/licensing-programs/software-assurance-default) can obtain their installation media from the [Volume Licensing Center](https://www.microsoft.com/Licensing/servicecenter/default.aspx).
-Customers who don't have Software Assurance can use the setup media from an Azure Marketplace SQL Server VM image that has their desired edition (typically located in `C:\SQLServerFull`).
+Customers who don't have Software Assurance can deploy an Azure Marketplace SQL Server VM image with the desired edition of SQL Server and then copy the setup media (typically located in `C:\SQLServerFull`) from it to their target SQL Server VM.

 ## Upgrade an edition